catami/classification/README.md

 The main document that describes the CATAMI Classification Scheme.
 All the detail on the creation and organisation of the CATAMI classification scheme.
 (https://data.pawsey.org.au/public/?path=/WA%20Node%20Ocean%20Data%20Network/AODN/catami/CATAMI_Classification_Scheme_v1.4_Technical_document.pdf)

+Also check out the poster that NERP / NESP put together on the CATAMI classification scheme - http://www.nespmarine.edu.au/document/putting-names-sea-faces-standardising-flora-and-fauna-classification-australian-marine